bobev18/stujeditor/README.md

 ST UJ Editor

 FEATURES
-1. load from XML
+- load from XML
-2. replace DDI name - both in DDI definition and all references (although that is handled fine in the GUI)
+- replace DDI name - both in DDI definition and all references (although that is handled fine in the GUI) [- reset steps' order values (why?)]
+- elevate stepgroups
-3. copy, move, delete steps
+- copy, move, delete steps
-4. copy, move, delete ddis
+- create, copy, delete ddis
-5. save to XML
+- save to XML

 TODO:
  1. recreate the object models